|Ballpark||Sovereign Bank Stadium|

 The York Revolution is an Atlantic League team based in York, Pennsylvania.
-Beginning in the 2007 season, they will play in the South Division of the Atlantic League of Professional Baseball, which is not affiliated with Major League Baseball.
+In 2007, they began play in the Southern Division of the Atlantic League of Professional Baseball, which is not affiliated with Major League Baseball.

-The team will play at Sovereign Bank Stadium in the Arch Street neighborhood (Though they may play some of their home games at Clipper Magazine Stadium in nearby Lancaster until Sovereign Bank Stadium is complete).
-Even though the Revolution will play in the city of York, the team will represent all of York County.
+The team play at Sovereign Bank Stadium in the Arch Street neighborhood (Though they may have played some of their home games at Clipper Magazine Stadium in nearby Lancaster before Sovereign Bank Stadium is complete).
+Even though the Revolution play in the city of York, the team represents all of York County.